• Skip to primary navigation

 Blackcurrant loaf cake on a wooden board.

-Made with a handful of simple ingredients, the cake is lovely and moist thanks to the ground almonds used in the cake batter.
+Made with a handful of simple ingredients, the black currant cake is lovely and moist thanks to the ground almonds used in the cake batter.

 It's great for Afternoon tea, bake sales, or even served as a simple blackcurrant dessert with a dollop of clotted cream or vanilla ice cream, just like my blackcurrant crumble!